carterwayneskhizeine/BlackPulse/README.md

 *   **User-Specific Private Messages**: Logged-in users can view all their private messages without entering KEYs individually.
 *   **File Upload Support**: Upload and display files in messages (one file per message, max 50MB, supports all file types).
 Images show previews, other files show download links.
 *   **Pagination with Google-Style Navigation**: Messages are displayed with Google search results-style pagination (e.g., < 1 2 3 4 5 ...
 100 >).
 Each page shows 5 messages with previous/next buttons and direct page navigation.
+*   **Comment System with Infinite Reply Support**: Add comments to any page with unlimited nesting depth, featuring upvoting/downvoting, editing, and deletion capabilities.
 *   **Database Performance Optimization**: Built-in indexes for faster queries, better scalability for research and learning.
 *   **Responsive Design**: The application is designed to be accessible and usable across various devices, with mobile-friendly buttons.
 *   **Dockerized Deployment**: Easy setup and deployment using Docker and Docker Compose.